 1994 marks a new turning point in the history Babolat.
 After more than a century exclusively devoted to strings and accessories, Pierre Babolat, the Chairman at the time, gambled on launching a range of rackets.
 Babolat goes on to become a complete equipment brand for players.
 Carlos Moya was the first to win with our rackets.

 As readers of this blog knows, often what a pro player endorses and uses are two separate things.
 In Moya’s case, it was similar to Rafael Nadal, in the way that he used the Original version of the Pure Drive, called the Babolat Soft Drive (lower stiffness ratings than today’s Pure Drives, but lacking any advancement dampening technologies).
-I don’t know how much lead he used, but a fair bit, although his racquet was definitely not as heavy as Federer’s or Djokovic’s for example (around 360 grams).
-To get the that massive forehand whip on the ball, he needed something slightly lighter.
+I don’t know how much lead he used, but a fair bit, although his racquet was definitely not as heavy in static weight as Federer’s or Djokovic’s for example (around 360 grams).
+But the swing was beastly.
+This is from a tennis enthusiast who owns Moya’s racquet:

 The latest report I have is that Moya is playing with the same string as Rafa: the Babolat RPM Blast.
 The RPM Blast is an excellent string when you have the opportunity to play it fresh, but quickly loses its spring and gets quite harsh on the arm.
 I wouldn’t recommend the Babolat RPM Blast to recreational players, but only pros who restring often or in a hybrid with a natural gut.